 - Obstruction - a hard piece of stool may have got trapped in the appendix.
-The bacteria in the trapped stool may then have infected the appendix.
+The bacteria in the trapped stool might then infect the appendix.

 Symptoms of appendicitis

-Initially, some pain can be felt anywhere in the stomach area, but later, as it intensifies, its location becomes more defined in the lower right-hand side of the abdomen - an area known as McBurney point.
+Initially, some pain can be felt all across the stomach, but later on, as the infection progresses, the location of the pain becomes more defined in the lower right-hand side of the abdomen - an area known as McBurney's point.

 The following symptoms are common:

 - Progressively worsening pain

 Anybody who experiences a progressively worsening pain in the abdomen should seek medical attention.
 Other conditions may have similar symptoms, such as urinary tract infection; even so, they all require urgent medical attention.

 Diagnosing appendicitis can be challenging.
 Half of all patients who have appendicitis do not have typical symptoms - the pain may not be classically located in the right lower quadrant of the abdomen.